microsoft/WSL/CONTRIBUTING.md

 Set-ExecutionPolicy Bypass -Scope Process -Force .\collect-wsl-logs.ps1
 ```
-The scipt will output the path of the log file once done.
+The script will output the path of the log file once done.

 ### 9) Collect WSL logs with Feedback hub
 To collect WSL logs follow these steps: